WorldQL/dreamlab-docs/docs/index.md

 ## What is Dreamlab?

-Dreamlab is a browser-based, 2D game engine for building online games.
+Dreamlab is a browser-based, 2D game engine for building singleplayer and online games.
 It features:

 - **Built-in Multiplayer:** Every game you create in Dreamlab is multiplayer-ready by default.
 No server setup or additional plug-ins
 - **Collaboration:** Edit code and levels with your teammates in real-time
-- **AI Tools:** Built-in AI assistant helps you write code
+- **Optional AI Tools:** Built-in AI assistant helps you write code

-Dreamlab is a good fit for you if you want to:

 ## Quick Start Tutorial